ShinobiWarior/ror-social-scaffold/README.md

 Give a ⭐️ if you like this project!

 ## Acknowledgments
-This Project was inspired by Microverse
+This Project was inspired by Microverse.